 Because revolutions need revolutionary technology, we dismantled our flagship RTX wedge and rebuilt it from the ground up.
 The RTX ZipCore wedge is what it’s called.
 The RTX ZipCore delivers greater control, more spin, and unrivaled durability round after round thanks to our revolutionary ZipCore technology, UltiZip Grooves, and a new heat treatment technique.

 When Do You Use A Wedge?

 Golfers use wedges for full shots within distances that these clubs can comfortably propel the golf ball.
-Wedges are also used to chip and pitch shots around the greens or escape difficult lies in the heavy rough.
-Greenside bunkers require precision wedge shots to approach pins and help reposition errant tee shots.
+Maximum distance that golfers want to reach is from 100 yards to 150 yards.
+Wedges are also used to chip and pitch shots around the green or escape difficult lies in the heavy rough eg. sand wedge.

 Finding the Right Wedge for Your Golf Game